Blamers Gonna Blame

 In Scientology, alongside such ironclad maxims as “What is true is what is true for you” and “Man is basically good” are ones that point out that a being is responsible for his own condition.

-In fact, the blaming of others is a clear indicator that the blamer hasn’t taking their fair share of responsibility.
+In fact, the blaming of others is a clear indicator that the blamer hasn’t taken their fair share of responsibility.
 In many cases, their accusations merely advertise their own guilt, crimes or bad intentions.

 This is easily borne out in experience; we have all seen or heard of numerous cases of criminals attempting to cast blame on innocent people for transgressions of which they themselves are guilty.